 6. Learn to Be Consistent All the Time:

 The best environment for your child to learn is one that does not change.
 So, creating consistency is a must on your part.
-You will need to know how the therapist works with your child, and apply those same methods at home as well.
+You will need to know how the therapist works with your child and apply those same methods at home.

 Likewise, you may consider having your child’s therapy provided in more than one location.
-Doing this will teach him/her to be able to carry over the learning from one session to another.
+Doing this will teach them to carry over the learning from one session to another.

 Consistency does not just apply to the therapy sessions.
-It is also essential for you to remember how you interact with them daily.
+It is also essential to remember how you interact with them daily.
 Creating a daily routine will help keep their day consistent.

 While reducing surprises is ideal, it is not always doable.
-There will be times where there will be a change in schedule, food, or even the environment.
-However, you will be able to provide the same responses in how you behave and be better prepared to handle more challenging situations.
+There will be times when there will be a change in schedule, food, or even the environment.
+However, you will provide the same responses in behaving and be better prepared to handle more challenging situations.

 Children with ASD react very positively when they are rewarded.
 That is why you need to be rewarding – even if for the silliest of reasons.
 It is well documented in different studies that positive reinforcements enable children with ASD to participate in activities programmed to make them learn new skills.

-Make sure to provide praise when they act correctly or perform something that they just have learned.
+Ensure praise when they act correctly or perform something they just have learned.

-Parenting can be hard even without a diagnosis, but it can also be extremely rewarding.
+Parenting can be challenging even without a diagnosis, but it can also be gratifying.

 Remember that your child is the same child who walked into the doctor’s office without an autism diagnosis, that walked out with one.
 Knowing your child’s diagnosis will now help you be able to provide the resource they need to thrive.Alicia Trautwein, The Mom Kind

 These seven things to know after your child receives an autism diagnosis will get you started in the right direction.
-For more great information, check out our extensive list of autism parenting articles.
+Check out our extensive list of autism parenting articles for the more great information.